FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 - **Actor:** User

-- **Description:** In order to fully use the app, an attendee must join a conference.
-This process consists on clicking an available conference on the menu search conferences, creating the profile for that conference and selecting of the topics list his interests.
+- **Description:** In order to fully use the app, an user must join a conference.
+This process consists on clicking on available conferences on the menu search conferences, creating the profile for that conference and selecting of the topics list their interests.

 - **Preconditions and Postconditions:** The only precondition is to be logged in the app.
-Then the attendee has full acess to all available features such as joining a conference.
-After joining and creating the profile the attendee can enter the conference workspace.
+Then the user has full acess to all available features such as joining a conference.
+After joining and creating the profile, the user can enter the conference workspace.

 - **Normal Flow:**
-  1. The attendee selects a conference.
+  1. The user selects a conference.
-  2. The attendee provides the data for the conference profile.
+  2. The user provides the data for the conference profile.
-  3. The attendee selects the interests of the provided list.
+  3. The user selects the interests of the provided list.

 ### Edit conference profile

 - **Actor:** User

-- **Description:** If he wishes so, the attendee can change the information displayed on his conference profile, with possibility to add, remove or change any attributes on his profile.
+- **Description:** If they wish so, the user can change the information displayed on their conference profile, with possibility to add, remove or change any attributes on their profile.

-- **Preconditions and Postconditions:** To edit a profile, the attendee must be in the conference workspace and in it’s profile choose the edit button.
-Now that the profile was updated the attendee experience will be adjusted to it’s new information.
+- **Preconditions and Postconditions:** To edit a profile, the user must be in the conference workspace and in their profile choose the edit button.
+Now that the profile was updated the user experience will be adjusted to their new information.

 - **Normal Flow:**

-  1. User selects his in a conference workspace, on it’s profile page and clicks the edit button.
+  1. User opens the conference workspace and on their profile page, clicks the edit button.
   2. A form with the current information and possibilities to add new information or remove information will open.
-  3. The attendee will edit his profile according to his will.
+  3. The user will edit their profile according to their will.
-  4. The attendee hits save and his profile will appear updated and his information will be updated throughout the all app.
+  4. The user hits save and their information will appear updated throughout the all app.

 - **Alternative Flows and Exceptions:**
   If the user does not wish to update can click the cancel button.
   The  inserted information needs to be valid to be saved.

 ### See top20 conference profiles

 - **Actor:** User

-- **Description:** The attendee can view the top20 profiles that match the most with his conference profile.
+- **Description:** The user can view the top20 profiles that match the most with their conference profile.

-- **Preconditions and Postconditions:** The attendee must have a profile with information, in order to match other attendees interests, with minimum information to be contacted.
+- **Preconditions and Postconditions:** The user must have a profile with minimum information to be contacted in order to match other user interests.

 - **Normal Flow:**
-  1. When in a conference workspace, the attendee should go to the see top 20 page.
+  1. When in a conference workspace, the user should go to the see top 20 page.

-  2. A list with the top 20 profiles that match the most with the attendee will appear.
+  2. A list with the top 20 profiles that match the most with the user will appear.

-  3. The attendee is able to see each one of those profiles and like them.
+  3. The user is able to see each one of those profiles and like them.

 ### Navigate conference profiles

 - **Actor:** User

-- **Description:** After the attendee creates the profile for the conference, it is possible to search and filter other profiles for the same conference.
+- **Description:** After the user creates the profile for the conference, it is possible to search and filter other profiles for the same conference.

-- **Preconditions and Postconditions:** The attendee must have a profile for the conference.
+- **Preconditions and Postconditions:** The user must have a profile for the conference.

 - **Normal Flow:**
-  1. In the conference workspace, the attendee clicks on the “all” button to see all the profiles for that conference.
+  1. In the conference workspace, the user clicks on the “all” button to see all the profiles for that conference.
-  2. The attendee can search for specific profiles or add filters to the list.
+  2. The user can search for specific profiles or add filters to the list.

 ### Open conference profile

 - **Actor:** User

-- **Description:** When in a list of profiles of the conference, or when searching for profiles, it’s possible for the attendee to open someone’s profile.
+- **Description:** When in a list of profiles of the conference or when searching for profiles, it’s possible for the user to open someone’s profile.

-- **Preconditions and Postconditions:** The attendee must be in a conference workspace searching/viewing list of profiles.
-After opening the profile, the attendee is able to see the display of the profile with the corresponding information.
+- **Preconditions and Postconditions:** The user must be in a conference workspace searching/viewing list of profiles.
+After opening the profile, the user is able to see the display of the profile with the corresponding information.

 - **Normal Flow:**

-  1. Out of a list of profiles, the attendee clicks on one of the profile’s.
+  1. Out of a list of profiles, the user clicks on one of the profiles.

-  2. The profile opens up and the attendee can view it.
+  2. The profile opens up and the user can view it.

 ### Like conference profile

 - **Actor:** User

-- **Description:** In order to use the app functionality, the attendee must like the profiles they would like to connect with.
+- **Description:** In order to match with other profiles, the user must like the profiles they would like to connect with.

-- **Preconditions and Postconditions:** The attendee must be in someone’s profile.
-After this, the other attendee will be able to see that this attendee liked their profile.
+- **Preconditions and Postconditions:** The user must be in someone’s profile.
+After this, the other user will be able to see that this user liked their profile.

 - **Normal Flow:**